Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

   - [Deploy to Azure](#deploy-to-azure)
   - [Clean up](#clean-up)

-> [!IMPORTANT]
-> `GitHub Copilot App Modernization for Java` is in preview and is subject to change before becoming generally available.

-GitHub Copilot App Modernization for Java (Preview), also referred to as `App Modernization for Java`, assists with app assessment, planning and code remediation.
+GitHub Copilot App Modernization for Java, also referred to as `App Modernization for Java`, assists with app assessment, planning and code remediation.
 It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

-In this workshop, you learn how to use GitHub Copilot App Modernization for Java (Preview) to assess and migrate a sample Java application `asset-manager` to Azure.
+In this workshop, you learn how to use GitHub Copilot App Modernization for Java to assess and migrate a sample Java application `asset-manager` to Azure.

 ## About this Project